 What Are Structured Products?

 Structured products are pre-packaged investments that blend fixed-income instruments, like bonds, with derivative components, such as options.
+Structured products are typically composed of two components: a zero-coupon bond and a derivative, such as an option.

 These products aren’t traded on standard exchanges.
 Instead, they’re issued by financial institutions, usually with a fixed term and a clearly defined payoff formula based on the performance of an underlying asset or basket.
+The performance and returns of these products are often linked to an underlying index, with the product’s returns depending on the index’s closing levels at specific dates.

 Common Structured Product Types & Strategies